-As the financial year of your small business winds down, you may find all of your attention turning to strategic planning for the next year, but don’t forget your tax deadlines are also quickly approaching.
+As the fiscal year of your small business winds down, you may find all of your attention turning to strategic planning for the next year, but don’t forget your tax deadlines are also quickly approaching.
 You want to make strong financial decisions ending the year so you can minimize your tax obligations for the current year.
 Follow these simple tips to leave more money in your pocket at tax time.

 Accelerate Expenses and Delay Income